idia640/presentations/week01/PITCHME.md

 - Jif
   - Choosy moms choose jif.
   - Implication: If you don't choose Jif, you are not a good mother.

+Hearandplay

+Jermaine Griggs is an entrepreneur that had the first "play by ear" site online.
+It still has that 90's clunky look but is no less effective than it was when it first came online, despite lots of competition.
+In the late 2000's Griggs discovered "marketing automation tools" and Cialdini.
+He calls the interactions that he designs as "personalization".
+What he's really doing is understanding the motivations, intentions, and needs of his user base and holding dialogues via email and web sessions.
+He collects data to know who they are and where they are in the dialogue.

 Thaler's blog highlights mechanism for "choice architecture" as:
 - The tools highlighted are: